 The bike provides a good solid base for training in and out of the saddle ensuring you can stay focused on your workout at high intensity.

 There are no distractions coming from the bike.

 It seems durable with it holding up well from repeated use over time – with customers saying they have had no problems with the bike after a year and none expected.

-Some have had issues with the console and flywheel squeaking.
+Some have had issues with the console not working properly and flywheel squeaking.
 The manufacturer has proactively helped sort these out with customers.

 Customer service does seem to respond well and sorts issues on the whole.
 Although, there is times when this takes longer than it should due in the main to a shortage of parts.

 If the floor is a little uneven there are levelers in the end caps of the support that you turn to balance up the bike to stop any rocking while you exercise.